 You’ll be spoilt for choice

-Being the home of Frank, one of Portugal’s foremost Nature and Birdwatching Guides, you’ll be spoilt for choice if you wish to observe the natural world while staying at the Quinta.
+Being within easy reach of the Plains of the Alentejo and the wealth of steppe species found there, (including Great Bustard, Little Bustard, Black-winged Kite, Spanish Imperial Eagle and many more), the Quinta is ideally placed for anyone wanting to see wildlife.
+Moreover it’s the home of Frank McClintock, one of Portugal’s foremost Nature and Birdwatching Guides, so you’ll be spoilt for choice if you wish to observe the natural world while staying at the Quinta.

 Local walks, either accompanied or on your own, meander through flower-filled forgotten valleys past self-sufficient homesteads and are filled with birdsong unspoilt by the noise of passing traffic - in fact the Quinta is one of the few places nowadays in Europe where this bane of modern life is remarked upon for its absence.